PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 19:29:36
+Last updated: 2024-04-02 19:30:10
-Random Quote: There are no strangers here; Only friends you haven't yet met. - William Butler Yeats
+Random Quote: There's power in looking silly and not caring that you do. - Amy Poehler